 - Blackout curtains to keep a room dark

-- Using a fan to keep the room a cool, comfortable temperature
+- Use a fan to keep the room at a cool, comfortable temperature

 - Using a blankie, stuffed animal, pacifier, or another prop to promote self-soothing

 That being said, there’s an important warning about external sleep associations: while they can be a positive sleep association, they can quickly become a negative one if the child can’t find their blankie, can’t put the binky back in their mouth, or their soothie gets lost.

 So as you’re sleep training, the ideal is always to remove as many external sleep associations as possible.
 That being said, if the external sleep association remains neutral or positive, it’s not a problem that needs to be addressed.

 It’s only once it’s become a negative sleep association (or a problem) that it needs to be addressed with sleep training.

 Example: Our children relied on binkies (pacifiers) for self-soothing.
 We taught them how to put them in as soon as we could.
 At night, we used a short binky tether so that a sleepy baby could find their binky easier.
 To us, the positive sleep association outweighed the negatives.
 We did not want to remove this external sleep prop until our child was ready.

 Now, we talked with both our pediatrician and our pediatric dentist to make sure everyone was on board with us continuing to use a pacifier until our child was 2 years old.
 And, both were fine with it.
 At two, each of our children “graduated” from their pacifier and transitioned just fine.

 So now let’s talk about how you can break sleep associations during sleep training.